fsprojects/Paket/docs/content/github-dependencies.md

 Paket allows you to automatically manage the linking of files from [github.com](http://www.github.com) or [gist.github.com](https://gist.github.com/) into your projects.

+If you have git installed then Paket also allows you to [reference files from other git repositories](git-dependencies.html).

 ## Referencing a single file

 You can reference a single file from [github.com](http://www.github.com) simply by specifying the source repository and the file name in the [`paket.dependencies` file](dependencies-file.html):